hannobraun/cnc-mill/README.md

 #### Collets

 I've been told (from a trusted source) to get at least ER16 or greater, as ER11 is too limiting.
+It seems like ER11 and ER20 are the most common sizes, so ER20 should be the one to look for.

 #### References